-Leadership Lessons from a Gorilla, a Zoo, a Concerned Parent and a 3-Year-Old Boy
+Leadership Skills and Tips from a Gorilla, a Zoo, a Concerned Parent and a 3-Year-Old Boy

 By Kristen Bakalar, Senior Leadership Consultant